fverkroost/RStudio-Blogs/README.md

 # RStudio-Blogs
-This repository contains code I have written to produce RMarkdown files for my RStudio blogs.
+This repository contains the code required to produce blogs for RStudio.
+Each blog post has its own RMarkdown file, and all required files referred to in these posts are also included in this repository.